webfolder/siqueira.tech/_posts/others/2018-09-11-use-qemu-to-play-with-linux.md

 If you have an `x86` machine, you can use QEMU with KVM and achieve high performance.

+Keep in mind that we should avoid working inside the VM because it is a waste of computational resource.
+We want to work as much as possible in the host and use the VM only for testing; because of this, for making our work environment comfortable, we need:

+* SSH access;
+* Share directory between host and guest.

+Finally, to have an overview of the workflow adopt for this tutorial take a careful look at Figure 1.

+{% include image-post.html
+  path="posts/kernel_others/guest_host.png"
+  caption="Figure 1: Workflow" %}

 ## Prerequisites: Installing QEMU and KVM

 To follow this tutorial you need to install QEMU and Samba Client (for sharing